-I know we are a little late to the hi efficiency front load washer party.
+I know we are a little late to the high efficiency front load washer party.
 Fashionably late we will say.
 And yeah, we had heard we needed to be prepared for the wash and spin, walk and dance of these funky machines.

 Anyway, I fought those thoughts back, and I tried leveling it up again.
-My wife ran another load.
+My wife (Mrs. Moxie) ran another load.
 This time, the machine, at approximately 20 minutes in, shook and shaked and vibrated the floor making its way back toward the wall and then out again.
 Me, with the fear of the DIY gods in me, went straight for the pedestal’s feet.
 I did my best to get them extended tight to the floor.

 But on further reading, and having already re-visited the installation instructions, I found this — a well written lick that I choose now to re-post here:

 . . .
 Having sold our older home, where we used the same trusty Kenmore top-loading washer for 25 years, I bought a very cool Frigidaire Affinity W/D front-loader set . . . .

 I did not read instructions, because men don’t need to read instructions.
 Big yellow tags on the back of the washer?
 That’s for simpletons.
 And women.
 Us men just plow ahead, even 50 miles and 14 turns after we know darn well we’re lost.
 No map…maps are for wusses.

 Shipping bolts.
 Meh.
 Stupid little detail, those four long bolts with either a big red or yellow bushing pointing them out, on the back of the machine.
 Mr. Blockhead did not remove those before using the machine.
 Mr. Blockhead complained about the insane noise and shivering dance the washer did every time it went into spin cycle.
 Mr. Blockhead cursed the name of